conradakunga/Blog/_posts/2025-01-04-dependency-injection-in-c-net-part-5-making-all-services-available.md

 There are two IDs because we ran two tasks in parallel, and each returned an identifier as a `string`.

-In the next post we will look at how to leverage dependency injection to aid in testing.
+In the next post we will look at how to **leverage dependency injection to aid in testing**.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*